danglinh152/bookstore-react/README.md

 ## Introduction

-This project is built using the Spring framework, which follows the Restful API architectural pattern.
-Spring is a powerful and elegant Java framework that provides a robust set of tools for developing web applications.

-### Technologies Used

--   **Spring**: Version 3.3.0
--   **Java**: Version 17
--   **Database**: MySQL
--   **Frontend**: Blade templating engine, HTML, CSS, JavaScript,...
+This project is built using the ReactJS framework.